Long Term Savings for One

 Meet Joëlle Hall

-Joëlle is an Investment Advisor with RBC Dominion Securities in Ottawa, Ontario.
+Joëlle is an Associate Investment Advisor with Richardson GMP in Ottawa, Ontario.
 She is a Chartered Professional Accountant and holds an MBA as well as her FPCS Level 1® certification in financial planning.
 Joëlle helps professionals and business owners answer the question “Will I have enough?”
 Drawing on her breadth of tax and accounting knowledge, she applies a comprehensive wealth management approach to develop financial and investment strategies that contemplate her client’s broad financial, retirement and tax planning needs.
-Want to know more?
-Learn about Joëlle on her site on her site or like her on Facebook.
+Learn more about Joëlle on her LinkedIn page.